Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Core part of the FSC specification achieves inter-organizational, technical interoperability:

-- to discover Services
+- to discover Services.
-- to route requests to Services in other contexts (e.g. from within organization A to organization B)
+- to route requests to Services in other contexts (e.g. from within organization A to organization B).
-- to request and manage authorizations needed to connect to said Services
+- to request and manage authorizations needed to connect to said Services.

 Functionality required to achieve technical interoperability is provided by APIs as specified in this RFC.
 This allows for automation of most management tasks, greatly reducing the administrative load and enabling up-scaling of inter-organizational usage of services.